microsoft/Windows-AppConsult-XAMLIslandsLab/Manual/README.md

 - Visual Studio 2019 Preview 1
 - Windows 10 SDK version 10.0.17763.0 or later

 We're going to use Visual Studio 2019 Preview since it provides preliminary support to .NET Core 3.0, which is one of the technologies we're going to use in one of the exercises.
-However, despite being a preview, it provides a good level of stability and reliabilityb  and, as such, we're going to leverage it for all the exercises in the lab.
+However, despite being a preview, it provides a good level of stability and reliability and, as such, we're going to leverage it for all the exercises in the lab.
 As a backup, just in case you face any issue, the machine comes also with Visual Studio 2017 Community preinstalled.

 If you already have these tools on your computer, feel free to directly use it for the lab instead of the virtual machine.
-Be aware that the following Visual Studio workloads have to be installed: ".NET desktop development" and "Universal Windows Platform development".
+Be aware that the following Visual Studio workloads have to be installed:
+- .NET desktop development
+- Universal Windows Platform development

 ### Scenario
 Contoso Expenses is an internal used by managers of Contoso Corporation to keep track of the expenses reported by their reports.
 Modernizing this application is necessary in order to enhance employee efficiency when creating expenses reports.
 Many of the requested features could be easily implemented with the Universal Windows Platform.
 However, the application is complex and it's the outcome of many years of development by different teams.
 As such, rewriting it from scratch with a new technology isn't an option on the table.
 The team is looking for the best approach to add these features but, at the same time, reusing the existing codebase.